Written by Editorial Team

 As soon as the pee on the test kit dries up, gender guessing games start.
-Look at any of the gender prediction tips available online for your unborn baby, and you will immediately see fetal heart rate as one of the most widely used tool!
-It is intriguing because unlike the shape of the tummy or the aftermath of eating garlic, fetal heart rate does sound more authentic and scientific.
-But, is it?
-Read on to understand everything about the connection between fetal heart rate and your baby’s gender.
+Look at any of the gender prediction tips available online for your unborn baby, and you will immediately see fetal heart rate as one of the most widely used tools!
+Some believe that this heart rate can predict the gender of your baby.
+But is it true that fetal heart rate can predict your baby’s gender?

 Fetal heart rate (FHR) is exactly as the name suggests – it is the heart rate of your baby (fetus) when in utero (that is, while inside your womb).
-It is measured during each of your visit to radiologist for pregnancy scans.
+It is measured during each of your visits to your radiologist for pregnancy scans.
 While generally FHR ranges from 120 beats per minute (bpm) to 160 bpm, this range varies depending on the gestation period.

 The popular belief is based on the fact that 140 bps is the average fetal heart rate for the baby in utero (as the range is between 120 to 160 bps)